mobiliabrus/tourbook/docs/1-tour.md

 I met a white guy there who said he working in Chongqing.
 He's a farang, and he's waiting for his Thai girlfriend.
 We drinked till the thai girl come.

+"Why are you taking a trip by yourself", he asked.
+I was traveling alone for two reasons.
+First of all, being alone allows you more opportunity to absorb your experiences on a personal level.
+Secondly, and this I felt acutely at that moment, there was no one who wanted to go with me.

 ### NANA